HIV/AIDS in Mexico: Urban Concentration

 HIV infection in Mexico is concentrated in urban areas, where more than 77 percent of the population lives.
-Most HIV prevention programs focus on urban populations, though there are efforts to reach out to rural, mobile, and indigenous populations.
+Most HIV prevention programs focus on urban populations.
+There are efforts to reach out to rural, mobile, and indigenous populations.

 Tuberculosis Co-infection

 The potential for HIV-tuberculosis co-infection is also a concern in Mexico, as it is in other countries.
 Studies have shown tuberculosis to be the second most frequent infection in AIDS patients in Mexico.
 It is more prevalent in urban centers among injecting drug users and individuals of lower socioeconomic status.
-According to the World Health Organization (WHO), the incidence of tuberculosis is 10 cases per 100,000 population and 1.1 % of adults diagnosed with tuberculosis were found to be HIV-positive in 2006.[2]
+According to the World Health Organization (WHO), the incidence of tuberculosis is 10 cases per 100,000 population and 1.1 % of adults diagnosed with tuberculosis were found to be HIV-positive in 2006.

 Tuberculosis co-infection is known to be the leading killer of all AIDS-related diseases in the world. (cite) Both tuberculosis and HIV suppress the immune system in complex ways that are still not completely known to the medical community.
 When the two infect the body together, oftentimes the infections will exacerbate each other, making treatment more complicated.